sillsdev/web-languageforge/README.md

 ### Staging (QA) ###
 Deployments are not currently automated and must be manually run with the appropriate credentials or from within our CD platform, TeamCity at this time.

-Deployment scripts for k8s can be found in `docker/deployment` and staging deployments can be run via `make deploy-staging` from within the same directory.
+Deployment scripts for k8s can be found in `docker/deployment` and staging deployments can be run via `VERSION=<some-docker-tag-or-semver> make deploy-staging` from within the same directory.

 Current workflow:
 1. move the `staging` branch to the appropriate commit on `master`